 Reading Writing Center

-The Reading and Writing Center (RWC) staff help students understand required reading, write essays and other assignments, complete homework, find resources, and proofread their own writing.
-The Reading Writing Center at CRC is available to students enrolled in ENGLB 70, 72, 73, 75, or 76 in Fall 2020.
-(Students enrolled in ENGLB 74 or 78 should visit the Reading Writing Center at the Elk Grove Center.)
+The Reading and Writing Center (RWC) staff help students understand required reading, write essays and other assignments, complete language homework, find resources, and proofread their own writing.

 Students enrolled at CRC may register to use the RWC, whether or not they are taking an English class.
-However, in order to use the RWC, enrollment in one of the ENGLB classes is required.
+Enrollment in one of the ENGLB classes is not required, but if you enroll in an ENGLB course, you can earn credit for the course.

 Students may receive college credit for their work in the center by registering for